brian-carroll/elm_c_wasm/NOTES.md

+# Replay rewrite

-# Replay is so hard to debug
+- replay/stackmap is so hard to debug
 - stack map is mixed through the rest of the stuff
 - I really need a separate region.
 Something small will do.
 - Explicit stack is sounding so good right now.